gmansillo/Firedrive/README.md

 ## Licensing

 The code in this project is licensed under the GNU General Public License v3.0.
 You may copy, distribute and modify the code as long as you track changes/dates in source files.

+## Missing stuff

+Someone kindly pointed out to me that the following functionalities are missing in Simple:

+-  Bacth file import system
+-  Documentation: PHPDoc, Getting started documentation and landing page
+-  Better accessibility using ARIA and other optimizations
+-  Include bootstrap classes in component's css

+I'll do my best for implementing these as soon as I can.